(Pocket-lint) - Did you know Apple Music is available on Fire TV devices?

-You can access it on the Mac, Apple Watch, Apple TV, Apple CarPlay, Apple HomePod, as well as Android devices, Amazon Echo devices, Sonos speakers, and now, Amazon Fire TV devices.
-Here's how to get it up and running on your Amazon set-top box or dongle right now.
+You can access the service on the Mac, Apple Watch, Apple TV, Apple CarPlay, Apple HomePod, Android devices, Amazon Echo devices, Sonos speakers, and even Amazon Fire TV devices.
+In fact, here's how to get it up and running on your Amazon set-top box or dongle right now.

 How to set up Apple Music on Fire TV devices

 What you need

 - An Apple Music subscription.

 - An Amazon Fire TV that you already set up with the Alexa mobile app.

 - The iOS or Android device that you already set up with Alexa.

 Enable the Apple Music Alexa skill

 The set-up process is very similar to how you set up Apple Music on Echo devices.